twolfson/multi-image-mergetool/README.md

 - Update `CHANGELOG.md` with new release version
 - Run `foundry release <version>`
-    - This will take care of compiling `dist`, updating `.npmignore` to match `.gitignore`, tagging repository, updating `package.json`, pushing commit/tag to GitHub, and publishing to `npm`
+    - This will take care of compiling `browser-dist`, updating `.npmignore` to match `.gitignore`, tagging repository, updating `package.json`, pushing commit/tag to GitHub, and publishing to `npm`

 [foundry]: https://github.com/twolfson/foundry